GODOFMINECRAFT4/Icarus-Mods/Pr0f23ss0R/readme.md

 Pr0fMods
 # DISCLAIMER
+# Profs Mods Will Likely Break Following The Release Of New Frontiers In Week 90. __BUGS WILL NOT BE FIXED__

 # These Mods Are Only Updated Each Week And Not Maintained, Bugs Will Likely Not Be Fixed.

 some standalone mods, a qol-pack and my pr0fpack can be found in here.